11 AI for Education and Learning

 For rubric and feedback generation, AI can be truly transformative.
 It can draft clear, comprehensive grading rubrics in seconds.
 More importantly, it can help solve the feedback bottleneck by providing initial, personalized feedback on student work.
 An educator can quickly review a student’s draft, identify key areas for improvement, and instruct the AI to provide detailed, constructive feedback on those specific points, without rewriting the text for the student.
 The teacher then reviews and approves the AI’s feedback before sending it.
 This “human-in-the-loop” model allows teachers to provide timely, detailed, and individualized feedback at a scale that was previously impossible.
 A teacher might use a prompt like: “Here is a paragraph I wrote.
 Provide feedback focusing on the strength of their topic sentence and their use of evidence, but do not rewrite it for them.”

-Fostering an AI-Ready Classroom
+Fostering an AI-ready classroom

 Creating a healthy learning environment in the age of AI requires a proactive approach centered on clear policies, digital literacy, and open communication.